leonjouet/github-repo-explorer-agent/README.md

 - **Semantic Code Search**: Find relevant code snippets using vector embeddings
 - **Code Relationships**: Understand how classes, functions, and modules relate to each other with a knowledge graph database
-- **Dynamic Context Retrieval**: Automatically detects which file you're viewing on GitHub, code you select and uses it as context for your questions
-- **Code Selection Context**: Select any code snippet on GitHub and add it to the conversation context with one click
+- **Dynamic Context Retrieval**: Automatically detects which file you're viewing on GitHub, code you select and uses it as context for your questions (Select any code snippet on GitHub and add it to the conversation context with one click)
 - **Chat Interface**: Ask questions in natural language and get contextual answers with ChatGPT-style markdown formatting
 - **Chrome Extension**: Use it directly while browsing GitHub repositories - floating panel or toolbar popup
 - **Docker Support**: One-command deployment